pongasoft/jamba/README.md

 Misc
 ----

-This project uses [loguru](https://github.com/emilk/loguru) for logging (included under `src/cpp/pongasoft/logging`)
+- This project uses [loguru](https://github.com/emilk/loguru) for logging (included under `src/cpp/pongasoft/logging`)
+- This project uses the VST3 SDK by Steinberg Media Technologies GmbH

 Licensing
 ---------

-GPL version 3.
+- Apache 2.0 License.
+Jamba itself can be used according to the terms of the Apache 2.0 license.

-Since you are building a VST3 plugin you should check the [Steinberg License](http://www.steinberg.net/sdklicenses_vst3).
+- Note that the primary goal of Jamba is to help build a VST3 plugin and as a result you should check the [Steinberg License](http://www.steinberg.net/sdklicenses_vst3) in order to determine under which terms your plugin needs to be licensed.